ImageMagick/Usage-Markdown/color_mods/index.md

 However by making this value larger, you will curve the resulting line so as to brighten the image, while shrinking that value will darken the image.

-For example here I use just the 'gamma' setting to brighten and darken just the mid-tones of the image.
+For example, here I use just the 'gamma' setting to brighten and darken just the mid-tones of the image.

 ~~~
 convert  rose:  -level 0%,100%,2.0   rose_level_gamma_light.gif